-- 11/14 - North Texas, regional and national media preview entire Museum, watch sizzle reel in The Hoglund Foundation Theater and taste delectable bites from renowned, exclusive caterer Wolfgang Puck
+- 11/14 - Regional and national media preview the entire Museum, watch a sizzle reel in The Hoglund Foundation Theater and taste delectable bites from renowned exclusive caterer Wolfgang Puck.

-- 12/01 - Perot Museum Opens December 1 with stellar ribbon cutting, riveting performance by BANDALOOP aerialists, confetti cannons and more.
-Scores of visitors, the Perot family, Dallas Mayor and Museum leadership celebrated a significant day in Dallas history.
+- 12/1 - Perot Museum opens December 1 with stellar ribbon cutting, riveting performance by BANDALOOP aerialists, confetti cannons, and more.
+Scores of visitors, the Perot family, the mayor, and Museum leadership celebrated a significant day in Dallas history.